 Looking for new ways to engage your audience and grow your mailing list with sales demos?
 Whether signups are slow or campaigns have been underperforming, one of the best ways to boost subscriptions is with a customer-first approach.

 Too many websites ask visitors for contact info without offering anything in return.
 Don’t be one of those websites.
 If you want people to share their email with you, be prepared to offer up some clear value in exchange.
 Remember, the more value you offer up front, the more information you can request over time.

-Using gated content to attract subscribers
+Using gated content like sales demos to attract subscribers

 We’ve all seen a generic web form like the one above.
 The header reads “subscribe to my mailing list” and it promises updates on “cool new stuff”.
 Visitors have no idea what to expect, so there’s little reason to subscribe.
 This passive approach to marketing is not likely to yield the kind of results that you’re looking for.

 Many successful companies solve this issue by producing quality digital content and sharing it online for free.
 It acts as digital marketing material, attracting people to their site and encouraging new subscriptions in exchange for access.
 Hubspot uses gated content in precisely this way.
 Their ebooks and definitive guides are written with SEO in mind, to rank at the top of search engine results.
 People coming from Google are eager to fill out Hubspot’s subscription form, just to access the free educational resources.

 Again, the key to growing your list is delivering real value.
 Hubspot has invested heavily in data-driven articles with real industry knowledge, because that’s what their audience wants.
 A lot of this content is considered evergreen, meaning that it could live on the website for years and continue to bring a steady flow of traffic.
 In this way, the material both attracts people to the site and also engages them through subscription.

 Sales demos that drive subscriptions